dannyglv789/LearnSpanishAPP/README.md

     - Description: Gets the average number of attempts remaining for all games from a previously cached memcache key.

-##Models Added:
+## Models Added:
- - *HangmanWords*
+ - *GameWords*
-	- Stores words created by users, and scrambles them for games
+	- Stores Word entity.
+The entity is made up of an English target word and the spanish translation

-##Models Included:
+## Models Included:
  - **User**
     - Stores unique user_name and (optional) email address.

  - **Game**
-    - Stores unique game states.
-Associated with User model via KeyProperty.
+    - Stores games.

  - **Score**
     - Records completed games.
 Associated with Users model via KeyProperty.

-##Forms Added:
+## Forms Added:
  - **RankingForm **
     - Used to rank players by win

  - **HistoryForm**
     - Used to return moves by game

-##Forms Included:
+## Forms Included:
  - **GameForm**
     - Representation of a Game's state (urlsafe_key, attempts_remaining,
     game_over flag, message, user_name).